Eirjet: History

 The airline had an unusual philosophy of leasing aircraft.
-For example, on February 18, 2006, the airline wet leased all three Airbus aircraft to Ryanair and hired in three aircraft from airlines including Transavia, Flyjet and Eagle Aviation to cover its own charter program.
+For example, on February 18, 2006, the airline wet-leased all three Airbus aircraft to Ryanair and hired in three aircraft from airlines including Transavia, Flyjet and Eagle Aviation to cover its own charter program.
 Overselling its actual capacity and wet leasing in additional aircraft can be attributed to Eirjet's cashflow difficulties, with most subchartered activity costing the company far in excess of the revenue generated from operating the flights.
 At the inauguration of their operations, the company had only one Airbus A320 while their schedule demanded at least four aircraft.

 Fleet

 The Eirjet fleet consisted of the following aircraft:

-In March 2006, Eirjet fleet average age was 9.6 years old.
+In March 2006, the Eirjet fleet's average age was 9.6 years old.